On finitely stable domains: An extension of Ohm's Theorem to finitely stable domains

 \section{An extension of Ohm's Theorem to finitely stable domains}

-By using Ohm's Theorem \ref{ohm} and the fact that an integral extension overring of a finitely stable domain is quadratic (Theorem \ref{OlbCharFS}), so algebraically bounded, as defined in \ref{boundedalg} below, we extend Ohm's Theorem from Pr\"ufer domains to finitely stable domains (Theorem \ref{afsohm}).
+We extend Ohm's Theorem from Pr\"ufer domains to finitely stable domains (Theorem \ref{afsohm}).
 We present a criterion for the locally Archimedean property of a stable domain in Proposition \ref{fsLocOhm}.
 As an application, we prove that a semilocal finitely stable Archimedean domain is locally Archimedean (Proposition \ref{semiarch}).

-\begin{definition} Let $A\subseteq B$ be an extension of integral domains.
-The domain $B$ is a {\em bounded algebraic} extension of $A$ if there exist a nonzero element $d\in A$ and an integer $e\ge1$ such that for each element $b\in B$ there exists a monic polynomial $f(X)$ of degree $e$ in $A[X]$ satisfying $f(db)=0$.
-The domain $B$ is called a {\em bounded integral extension} of $A$ if this property holds for $d=1$. \end{definition}